InSyncWithFoo/pyright-for-pycharm/docs/features.md

   among the siblings of the interpreter.
 * The project executable is not yet given.
 * The global executable is not preferred.

+Available actions:

+* Absolute path: Set the absolute path.
+* Relative path: Set the relative path (no leading dot).
+* Do not suggest: Turn off [the corresponding option][1].

+  [1]: configurations.md#auto-suggest-executable